freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 [ 0 | 1 | 2 | 3 | 4 ]
 [ 0 | 1 | 2 | 3 | 4 ]
 [ 0 | 1 | 2 | 3 | 4 ]

+**Advantages of Arrays**
+- **Code Optimization**: It makes the code optimized, we can retrieve or sort the data efficiently.
++ **Random access**: We can get any data located at an index position.

+**Disadvantages of Arrays**
+- **Size Limit**: We can store only the fixed size of elements in the array.
+It doesn't grow its size at runtime.
+To solve this problem, collection framework is used in Java which grows automatically.

 #### More Information:
 * Source: <a href='https://docs.oracle.com/javase/tutorial/java/nutsandbolts/arrays.html' target='_blank' rel='nofollow'>Java Arrays</a>